juc023/Magmaw/README.md

 # Magmaw
-This provides the reference implementation for Magmaw: Modality-Agnostic Adversarial Attacks on Machine Learning-Based Wireless Communication Systems.
+Official implementation for *Magmaw: Modality-Agnostic Adversarial Attacks on Machine Learning-Based Wireless Communication Systems*.

-We validate Magmaw through simulation, and then thoroughly conduct a real-world evaluation with [software-defined radio (SDR)](https://wiki.gnuradio.org/index.php/Tutorials).
+We validate Magmaw through simulation, and then thoroughly conduct a real-world evaluation with [Software-Defined Radio (SDR)](https://wiki.gnuradio.org/index.php/Tutorials).

 ## Prerequisite
 Magmaw is implemented with [Python 3.7](https://www.python.org/downloads/) and [PyTorch 1.7.1](https://pytorch.org/).
 We manage the development environment using [Conda](https://anaconda.org/anaconda/conda).

-Execute the following commands to configure the development environment.
+Please go ahead and execute the following commands to configure the development environment.
 - Create a conda environment called `Magmaw` based on Python 3.7, and activate the environment.
     ```bash
     conda create -n Magmaw python=3.7 --file requirements.txt